Daniel Kraus (author): Rotters (2011)

-His second novel, Rotters, was published in 2011.
-It won the 2012 Odyssey Award and the Parents' Choice Award Gold Award, and was a finalist for the Bram Stoker Award.
-It was also chosen as Booklist Editors' Choice for 2012 and was included on the Bulletin of the Center for Children's Books Blue Ribbon List 2012.
-It was produced as an audiobook, and was subsequently included on the American Library Association Amazing Audiobooks List 2012.
+Kraus's second novel, Rotters, was published by Delacorte in on April 5, 2011.
+The novel was well received by critics.
+It won the Parents' Choice Award Gold Award, and was a finalist for a Bram Stoker Award.
+Booklist and The Bulletin of the Center for Children's Books named it among the year's best books.
+The audiobook narrated by American actor Kirby Heyborne won the 2012 Odyssey Award.
+The Young Adult Library Services Association (YALSA) included it on their list of Amazing Audiobooks for Young Adults.